 Clay soils tend to become waterlogged in wet weather; the grains tend to stick together, preventing water from escaping.
 Most plants, except bog plants, do not like having their feet wet because they can quickly rot.
 You may also find that it's hard to walk on the waterlogged soil.

 A quick fix is to make drainage holes with a garden fork or similar tool.
 However, if the problem persists, consider installing land drainage pipes to remove excess water permanently.

 Creating a Herringbone Drainage System

 This involves digging series of deep trenches across your garden, in areas where you might walk.

-- Start by digging the main drainage trench—2-3 feet deep in a straight line across your garden.
+- Start by digging the main drainage trench—two to three feet deep in a straight line across your garden.
 Be mindful of the slopes of your garden when positioning the trench.
 You want to have the trench at a downward slope.

 - Dig trenches that will feed into the main trench in a herringbone fashion.